B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 Activity 3: Let's Share!
 (Operations on Fractions)

-Provide each team with two statements and invite students to determine what share (expressed as a fraction of the whole) each person will receive, depending on the situation.
-Make fractional models (for example, set of fraction circles, set of fraction strips) available to students.
+Provide each team with two statements and ask them to determine what share (expressed as a fraction of the whole) each person will receive, depending on the situation.
+Ask them to use the fractional models (for example, paper strips, set of fraction strips) to show their thinking, and to be prepared to explain their strategy.

 \(\frac{2}{3}\) of a pizza for 2 people